JavierGonzalezOtero02/CCQKAN/README.md

 <mode>: experiment <mode>: type -> classification_unidimensional_hyperplane, regression_multidimensional_exponential or regression_multidimensional_polynomial

-<sed>: random seed for reproducibility.
+<se_dd>: random seed for reproducibility.
 This project has used seed 0 for regression experiments and seed 1 for classification experiments.

 <number_of_runs>: number of independent training runs.
 10 were conducted for the experiments issued in this work.